 MOD PRG/29/1

-5 1.3 These Regulations are established with a view to facilitating global interconnection and interoperability of telecommunication facilities and to promoting the harmonious development and efficient operation of technical facilities, as well as the efficiency, sefulness and availability to the public of international telecuommunication services.
+5 1.3 These Regulations are established with a view to facilitating global interconnection and interoperability of telecommunication networks and to promoting the harmonious development and efficient operation of technical facilities, as well as the efficiency, sefulness and availability to the public and the security of international telecuommunication services.

 Reasons: Changing the term “facilities” to “networks” is proposed in the interests of greater precision.
 The ITRs should cover “security” of services.